th317erd/cmded/README.md

 ### `Types.INTEGER` (multi = consumes at most two arguments)

 An integer type.
-This will parse a non-decimal, non-real number... and "integer".
+This will parse a non-decimal, non-real number... an "integer" value.
 It will fail if there is a decimal place in the number provided.
 It does however support exponential notation, and can be either negative or positive.
 By default this is a `multi` command, so it *can* parse up to two arguments.
 It will however only parse a single argument if the "name=value" format is used for the argument.
 Examples: `--size=10`, or `--size=10e4`, or `--size=-5`, or `--size 10`, or `--size 10e4`, or `--size -5`.

 ### `Types.DECIMAL` (multi = consumes at most two arguments)

-An "floating point" type.
+A "floating point" type.
 This will parse a "real" number... and "decimal" floating point number.
 It supports exponential notation, and can be either negative or positive.
 By default this is a `multi` command, so it *can* parse up to two arguments.
 It will however only parse a single argument if the "name=value" format is used for the argument.
 Examples: `--size=10.55`, or `--size=10.5e4`, or `--size=-5.123`, or `--size 10.55`, or `--size 10.5e4`, or `--size -5.123`.

 ### `Types.HEX` (multi = consumes at most two arguments)

-An hex type.
+A hex type.
 This will parse an integer value in hexadecimal notation.
 The hex value can be either negative or positive.
 By default this is a `multi` command, so it *can* parse up to two arguments.
 It will however only parse a single argument if the "name=value" format is used for the argument.
 Examples: `--size=0xF`, or `--size=-0xAF`, or `--size 0xF`, or `--size -0xAF`.

 ### `Types.OCTAL` (multi = consumes at most two arguments)